 Are you already spending your student loan money on frivolous things?
 Even if you are, you don’t have to continue.
 It’s a bad habit you can break.

-Instead of caving and allowing FOMO (fear of missing out) to take over, set some limits on your spending (as we discussed in #2).
+Instead of caving and allowing FOMO (fear of missing out) to take over, set some limits on your spending (as discussed in #2).

 For example, there are a bunch of concerts you’d like to go to but can’t afford.
 Or, you may experience peer pressure to spend money on food for a game night, and then your friends conveniently forget to pay you back.